sreyasuresh27/sreyasuresh27/README.md

 🚀 About Me — Chaos Edition

- 💻 **Currently pursuing BTech** — where I major in Engineering and minor in crying over code 😭💻 *Sleep.exe has stopped working.
-Debugging life in progress…*
 * 🎓 Competing in **competitive programming** like it’s the Olympics of brain damage 🧠🏋️‍♂️
-* 🌱 Learning **Web Dev, Photoshop, Blender & AI** — because apparently I thought having *one* hobby was too peaceful 😌
 * ✏️ **Sketching addict** — I draw to escape reality because therapy is expensive 🎨🖤
-* 🤯 Brain filled with **50 ideas per second**, zero completed — professional overthinker
 * 🎮 When I’m not coding, I’m **speed-running books, video games, and existential crises**
 * ☕ Running on **coffee, chaos & deadlines that I definitely saw coming but ignored anyway**
-* 😄 Fluent in **C++, Java, Sarcasm**, and random facts no one asked for
 * ⚠️ **Warning:** May start rambling about tech or dragons without any context 🐉